Primary HPV testing for cervical cancer screening

 Primary HPV testing is the most sensitive test for cervical cancer screening and it allows for self-collection, which is crucial for overcoming barriers to screening such as discomfort and access, and increasing screening engagement.

-The Teal WandTM, when FDA approved, will allow a woman to collect a sample for Primary HPV testing, from the comfort and convenience of home.
+The Teal Wand, now FDA approved, allows a woman to collect a sample for Primary HPV testing, from the comfort and convenience of home.

 Primary HPV tests are the preferred screening method in many countries, especially well resourced settings.8 In addition, many countries already have self-collection cervical cancer screening programs using Primary HPV testing.